d0tTino/TaskCascadence/README.md

 ## Hashing User IDs

-User identifiers passed to emission helpers are hashed before transport.
-Provide a secret via the ``CASCADENCE_HASH_SECRET`` environment variable to salt these hashes, e.g. ``CASCADENCE_HASH_SECRET=abc123``.
-Omitting the variable hashes the plain ID.
+User identifiers passed to emission helpers are hashed before transport using ``_hash_user_id`` from ``task_cascadence/ume/__init__.py``.
+The function salts each ID with ``CASCADENCE_HASH_SECRET`` and is used throughout the API, CLI and dashboard so the same input maps to a consistent hash.
+Salting allows deployments to generate unique hashes while avoiding exposure of the raw ID, helping preserve privacy when events are stored or forwarded.

 ## Pointer Sync Service